Simple

 Basic OGNL examples

-Suppose the Message IN body contains a POJO which has a getAddress() method.
+Suppose the Message body contains a POJO which has a getAddress() method.
 Then you can use Camel OGNL notation to access the address object:

 simple("${body.address}")